-OFFICIAL 5. accessible to everyone?
+1 OFFICIAL , 5.
+Is your service physically accessible to everyone?
 If this is a policy that impacts on movement of service users through areas are there potential barriers that need to be addressed?
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-Outpatient physiotherapy department found that users were required to negotiate 2 sets of heavy manual pull doors to access the service.
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
+4) Not applicable An access audit of an outpatient physiotherapy department found that users were required to negotiate 2 sets of heavy manual pull doors to access the service.
 A request was placed to have the doors retained by magnets that could deactivate in the event of a fire.
-(Due regard to remove discrimination, harassment and Counselling can be offered face to face across a number of venues in the city, by telephone or online.
+(Due regard to remove discrimination, harassment and victimisation).
+Counselling can be offered face to face across a number of venues across the city, by telephone or online.
 Clients are able to choose how they access the sessions and have the ability to change delivery method dependent on their needs/preferences.
 The wellbeing classes are delivered online as well as in person within local communities.
 For q3 2024/25, face to face appointments accounted for 67.7% of sessions attended which is down from 72.9% last quarter.
 This could potentially be down to the time of the year; bad weather, festivities, lower finances etc. Clients choosing telephone appointments was 28.5% and video appointments increased from 1.4% last quarter to 3.8% this quarter.
 The service will continue to be available in the way that best meets individual needs and preferences.
-4) Not applicable Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 6.
-How will the service change or policy development ensure it does not discriminate in the way it communicates with service users and staff?
-Following a service review, an information video to explain new procedures was hosted on the organisation's YouTube site.
-This was No direct communication with service users required, as the service will continue to be delivered, although it is anticipated that there will be an increase in waiting times.
-Communication will be required with Referrers, Further work is required to communicate with Lifelink on the reduction.
-Lifelink will be notified via a joint meeting with procurement and the Contract Manager.
+Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 6.
+How will the service change Following a service No direct communication with service users required, Further work is required to or policy development review, an information as the service will continue to be delivered, although communicate with Lifelink on ensure it does not video to explain new it is anticipated that there will be an increase in the reduction.
+Lifelink will be discriminate in the way it procedures was hosted waiting times. notified via a joint meeting with communicates with service on the organisation's procurement and the Contract users and staff?
+YouTube site.
+This was Communication will be required with Referrers, Manager.
+I .
+1 .
+J -